Last Update – 23 Jan 2022

 My advice – Brokerage companies provide free investment advice.
 Never become a blind follower for their advice.
 Merely their advice for tempted their clients to indulge in trading on which they earn brokerage.
 Go ahead with your own research.

 #2.
-Investment in mutual funds (Best Investment Option for Salaried Person 2020)
+Investment in Mutual Funds (Best Investment Option for Salaried Person 2022)

 Mutual funds are the best investment option to invest in equities and bond with a balance of risk and return.